Fastreaa/Fastreaa/README.md

 <h3 align="left">Currently:</h3>

 - 📚 Focused on learning and applying core concepts from my degree.
-- 💡 Exploring personal projects in [Mention a specific area or language, e.g., Python for automation].
+- 💡 Exploring personal projects in Java and Python.
 - 🚀 Looking for opportunities to contribute and grow in the tech world.

 - 🔥 **I am interested in collaborating on Open Source and non-profit projects.**